febriliankr/JAMStack-FaunaDB/README.md

 Finish the LinkForm component to enable adding links through POST request to /.netlify/functions/createLink

+Update (27/09/2020) completed all functionality.
+Also added loading animation from react-loadingg library.

 ### Postman Agent (25/09/2020)

 Postman Agent can't start in my Windows 10 machine.
 Tomorrow I will restart the PC and then try to start Postman Agent again.